usianej/test-repo/README.md

 Still reviewing some of the basics

-Brand new additions on the main branch
+Brand new additions on the main branch - bug fix main